 2. While we don’t need to know the mechanism to conclude that X causes Y, there are several reasons why we want to.

 In the climate/conflict example above, we can have full confidence in the researchers’ ability to causally identify that climate shocks cause conflict, and yet have no evidence of which mechanism(s) is/are at work.
-But social scientists are extremely interested in learning about mechanisms because they tightly relate to theories of social science.
+But social scientists are extremely interested in learning about mechanisms because they tightly relate to social science theories.
 For example, the “poverty” mechanism above closely relates to Gurr’s theory that individuals rebel when their opportunity costs of conflict are low, whereas the “migration” mechanism could support a theory of conflict based on grievances between social groups.
 It is no wonder that upon learning that X causes Y, social scientists immediately ask what the mechanism is – they want to relate this finding to theory!

 Understanding mechanisms has not only theoretical but practical benefits.
 First, knowing M allows us to guess for which populations X will lead to Y. Exercise may reduce depression only for individuals who produce a certain level of endorphins.
 If the mechanism for climate/conflict is physiological response to heat, then climate shocks may produce conflict only when temperature is above average.
 Second, knowing M helps us to consider other outcomes that may be affected by X. Producing endorphins has been shown to reduce the symptoms of chronic fatigue syndrome, which is distinct from depression.
 This suggests that exercise is also likely to reduce symptoms of chronic fatigue syndrome.
 If the mechanism for climate/conflict is migration, then we might also expect climate shocks to result in overuse of public goods in urban areas.
 Third, knowing M helps us to consider other ways to cause or avoid causing changes in Y. For example, if endorphins mediate the relationship between exercise and depression, perhaps a drug that chemically induced endorphins could also work.
 If the mechanism for climate/conflict is poverty, then development programs could decrease conflict by reducing the sensitivity of incomes to climate shocks, even though they can’t change climate shocks.